Type

 The Egypt Megaproject, which is being developed by a partnership between Siemens and the Government of Egypt, will involve the development of power generation facilities with a combined capacity of 16.4GW.
 It is expected to boost the country’s power generation by approximately 50%.

-The megaproject includes building three 4.8GW turnkey combined-cycle power plants, namely Beni Suef, Burullus and New Capital, and 12 wind parks, including approximately 600 wind turbines.
+The megaproject includes building three 4.8GW turnkey combined-cycle power plants, namely Beni Suef, Burullus and New Capital, as well as 12 wind parks, which will include approximately 600 wind turbines.

 The wind parks are expected to generate 2GW of energy and will generate first power in 2017.